hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/contract-accounts-nonces.md

 ### Feature Flags

 We will need to add two feature flags:
-- one for toggling the contract nonce externalization in transaction handling
+- one for toggling the contract nonce externalization in transaction handling e.g. `contracts.nonces.externalization.enabled`
-- one for triggering the migration of contract nonces for existing contracts
+- one for triggering the migration of contract nonces for existing contracts e.g. `contracts.nonces.migration.enabled`

 ### Merging of contract into hollow account